Charleston Sexual Harassment Lawyers

 FAQ: Can My Employer Retaliate Against Me If I Lose?

-Employer retaliation has always been a source of concern among sexual harassment victims.
-State and federal legislatures knew this when they drafted sexual harassment laws, so employees who have been targeted can rest assured: the law protects you against unfair retaliation — even if you lose.
+Employer retaliation has always been a source of concern among victims.
+State and federal legislatures knew this when they drafted the laws, so employees who have been targeted can rest assured: the law protects you against unfair retaliation — even if you lose.

-The best way to defend against unlawful retaliation is to have aggressive Charleston sexual harassment lawyers standing by your side, fighting for your rights.
+The best way to defend against unlawful retaliation is to have aggressive Charleston sexual harassment attorneys standing by your side, fighting for your rights.

 Taking a stand for justice is an act of courage, and we’re here to help you take that step.
 Our law firm exists to even the playing field and to oppose harassment, injustice, and unlawful behavior.